-What is What Rehabilitative Support Depends On?
+What Rehabilitative Support Depends On

 Rehabilitative support refers to the process of helping individuals recover from injury, illness, or disability.
 It involves a range of services, including physical therapy, occupational therapy, and counseling.
 The effectiveness of rehabilitative support depends on several key factors, which serve as the foundation for a successful recovery.
 Understanding these dependencies is crucial, as they determine the outcome of the rehabilitation process.